Orcuslc/OrthNet/README.md

 - Inputs:
     + `x` a tensor
     + `degree` highest degree for target polynomials
-    + `combination` optional, (if the combinations of some degree and dim is computed by `orthnet.enum_dim(degree, dim)`, then one may pass the combinations to save computing time).
+    + `combination` optional, tensor product combinations
 - Attributes:
     + `Poly.tensor` the tensor of function values (with degree from 0 to `Poly.degree`(included))
     + `Poly.length` the number of function basis (columns) in `Poly.tensor`